 It should be noted that this is how the Event Framework functions in Magento 2 Open Source.

 Switching to Magento 2 Commerce, Magento 2 Event Framework is changed.
 Changes come from

 Magento_Staging feature which needs to give more extensible points for executing events and observers when it comes to staging update preview mode:

-1. It’s important not to be confused by the usage of observers in Magento 1 where they were used for all kind of manipulations with input event data.
+1. It’s crucial to distinguish the usage of observers in Magento 1, where they were utilized for various manipulations with input event data.
 By contrast, it’s recommended not to change input event data in M2 observers.
 Instead, this can be done by using interceptors.

 2. Observers should be registered on events that are as specific as possible.
-This is important in terms of backend performance side.
+This is important from a backend performance perspective.
 The same rule goes for choosing an area to register observers.
-For example, it’s poor practice to register observers to the global area when they are extending stuff on Magento Admin side.
+For example, registering observers to the global area when they extend functionalities on the Magento Admin side is considered poor practice.
 Obviously,

 adminhtml area would be a better choice.
 The same goes for observers that should only extend storefront.
 In this case, they should be declared in

 Magento Event Framework is a good and elegant way of extending Magento 2.
-Hopefully, this article helps or reminds you how to use it without any doubts.
+Hopefully, this article has helped or reminded you how to use it without any doubts.

 You may also be interested in: